FUB-HCC/IKON-backend/README.md

 #### Updating the data

-If new data is available in any datasource, delete and rebuild the database by executing:
+In order to update the data, delete and rebuild the database by executing:
 ```
 docker-compose down
 docker volume rm ikon-backend_ikon_database